Health

 Administration and Lifestyle Considerations

-There are no major differences between Ozempic and Mounjaro regarding administration.
-The only difference is that Mounjaro is currently sold in Canada in single use vials which in turn need to be drawn up in a syringe to be self-administered whereby Ozempic is sold already preloaded in a syringe.
+There are no major differences between Ozempic, Wegovy, Mounjaro, and Zepbound regarding administration.
+The only difference is that Mounjaro is currently sold in Canada in single use vials which in turn need to be drawn up in a syringe to be self-administered whereby Ozempic & Wegovy are sold already preloaded in a syringe.

-Both medications support rather than replace behavioural changes meaning that to get the best outcomes from the medications in terms of weight will be with people who coincident with their prescription, are also working to change their lifestyles in manners that will help them with weight loss.
+All four medications support rather than replace behavioural changes.
+What this means is that to get the best outcomes from the medications in terms of weight , people taking the medication are also working to change their lifestyles in manners that will help them with weight loss.

 Think of these medications as amplifiers.
 Just as with a stereo system, if you have a great amplifier with a strong signal you’ll have great sound coming out of your speakers.
 But even with a great amplifier, if the signal is weak or choppy, the sound will be poor.
 What these drugs amplify are the body’s own fullness queues and so diets organized to maximize fullness will see these drugs work more effectively.